ABOUT THE HOUSE:

 Skylark is a 7 bedroom house in Bevendean, Brighton, that backs onto the Downs and has a large garden.
 We are a 25 minute cycle to the centre of town and the 48 bus stops just around the corner from us.

 Rent is £339 a month, plus £48 bills, and we each spend £10 a week on communal food and other necessities.
 We welcome those on benefits.
-In the long term want to build an extension to give us more communal space as what we have is small, especially when there are 7 people and 3 dogs in the living room!
+In the long term want to build a ’roundhouse’ in the garden to fuction as extra communal space for meeting and holding events, as what we have is small -especially when there are 7 people and 3 dogs in the living room!

 HOW WE LIVE:

 Our co-op is our home and our project – we love getting stuck into the running of the co-op and we live more communally than a typical house-share.
-We cultivate a family feeling that’s warm and supportive, and we put a lot of effort into our relationships with each other!
+We cultivate a community feeling that’s warm and supportive, and we generally put a lot of effort into our relationships with each other.

 Practically speaking, living at Skylark means committing to cooking for everyone once a week (and getting fed with no effort the other six evenings!), attending house meetings every three weeks and work days once a month, and participating in the weekly cleaning rota.
 Living in a co-operative involves more work than a normal rental property.
 This includes keeping on top of our finances, attending co-operative events, and organising or undertaking repairs and maintenance.
 No one person has to do all of this, but you shouldn’t apply if you don’t have any time to commit to the day-to-day running of the co-op.
 We try to be supportive of each other’s needs too and anti-ableist, acknowledging our varying abilities/energy levels for doing this work.